Estimating Interpretable Heterogeneous Treatment Effect with Causal Subgroup Discovery in Survival Outcomes: Real data application

 \subsection{Data description}

 In this study, we analyzed data from two clinical trials, AREDS and AREDS2.
 The AREDS trial served as our training dataset, and the subsequent AREDS2 trial served as the test data.
 We analyzed 806 patients in AREDS data who were diagnosed with AMD but free of late AMD in at least one eye at enrollment, categorized as AMD stages 2, 3, or 4.
 As shown in Table \ref{tab:AREDS_table_balanced}, patients were randomized based on their baseline disease severity and followed for up to 12 years, with 415 (51.49\%) randomized to the AREDS formula arm (treatment) and 391 (48.51\%) to the placebo arm (control).
 The study population had a mean age of 68.77 years (SD = 5.05) at enrollment, 466 (57.82\%) female, and 393 (48.76\%) non-smokers.
 Patients included in AREDS had mild-to-moderate AMD, with approximately half (56.70\%) of the patients having moderate AMD and a mean baseline AMD severity scale of 4.09 (SD = 2.06).
-In addition to the baseline characteristics, we included 46 SNPs (denoted as ``CE4'' SNPs), which were identified to be associated with treatment efficacy by the CE4 method \citep{CE4_survival} and 67 prognostic SNPs, which were reported to be associated with AMD progression \citep{Yan2017_AMD} (top SNPs with $p < 10^{-5}$).
+In addition to baseline characteristics, we included 46 SNPs (denoted as ``CE4'' SNPs), which were identified to be associated with treatment efficacy by the CE4 method \citep{CE4_survival} and 67 prognostic SNPs, which were reported to be associated with AMD progression \citep{Yan2017_AMD} (top SNPs with $p < 10^{-5}$).

 AREDS2 was a subsequent clinical trial that enrolled patients with more advanced AMD and followed them for six years.
-It evaluated the efficacy of four treatment arms—modifications of the original AREDS formula, one of which was the original formula itself.
-For this analysis, we included 112 patients from the AREDS formula arm who had comparable AMD severity at baseline to the AREDS participants.
-These patients had a mean baseline severity score of 5.43 (SD = 0.96), a mean enrollment age of 71.29 years (SD = 7.25), with 50 (44.64\%) identifying as female and 44 (39.29\%) as non-smokers (see right column of Table \ref{tab:AREDS_table_balanced}).
+It evaluated the efficacy of four treatment arms: three modified versions of the original AREDS formula and one arm using the original formula itself.
+For this analysis, we included 112 patients from the AREDS formula arm whose baseline AMD severity was comparable to that of the AREDS participants.
+These patients had a mean baseline severity score of 5.43 (SD = 0.96), a mean enrollment age of 71.29 years (SD = 7.25), with 50 (44.64\%) female and 44 (39.29\%) non-smokers (see the right column of Table \ref{tab:AREDS_table_balanced}).
 After excluding two patients with missing SNP data, 110 patients were included in the final analysis.